verifa/ansible-katas/8-handling-your-secrets/README.md

 Notice the new `--ask-vault-pass` flag added.
 This makes Ansible prompt us for a password to our specified ansible-vault files on playbook execution.
 For alternative ways to use vault, see [documentation](https://docs.ansible.com/ansible/2.8/user_guide/vault.html).

-If everything was done correctly, we should see some output like below, where our cow is yelling out our secret value.
+If everything was done correctly, we should see some output where our cow is yelling out our secret value.
 Great!

-*insert example image here*